 IRS Form 8863

-For any tax year that you claim either of the tax credits, the IRS requires you to prepare a Form 8863 and submit it with your personal income tax return.
+For any tax year that you claim either of the tax credits above, the IRS requires you to prepare a Form 8863 and submit it with your personal income tax return.

-Student loan interest deduction
+The student loan interest tax deduction